Generalized duality, Hamiltonian formalism and new brackets: Introduction

 The \textquotedblleft shortened\textquotedblright\ approach can play an important role for quantization of such complicated constrained systems as gauge field theories \cite{khv} and gravity \cite{ran08}.
-These questions will be considered in future papers.
-To illustrate the power and simplicity of our method, we consider such examples, as the Cawley Lagrangian \cite{caw79} (which led to difficulties in the Dirac approach), and the relativistic particle.
-A novel Hamiltonian-like form of the equations of motion is achieved by defining a new (non-Lie) bracket which is not anticommutative and does not satisfy the Jacobi identity.
-Note that quantization of such brackets can be done by means of non-Lie algebra methods (see, e.g., \cite{myung,tar2001}).
-This will be a subject of a subsequent paper.
+To illustrate the power and simplicity of our method, we consider such examples, as the Cawley Lagrangian \cite{caw79} (which leads to difficulties in the Dirac approach), and the relativistic particle.
+A novel Hamilton-like form of the equations of motion is achieved by defining new antisymmetric brackets.
+The quantization of such brackets can be done by means of the standard methods (see, e.g., \cite{gre/rei}) without the using of the Dirac quantization \cite{dirac}.